LINDGRENBA/falling-rocks/README.md

 # Process / Approach :

+### Initial Setup
 - [X] Create an initial React app
 - [X] Add a react hook to hold state
 - [X] Create a 2x2 grid
 - [X] Add an array to store the possible elements (destructure array?) or variables to store the elements
 - [X] Add a button
-- [ ] On the button click, render a hard coded `world` with elements into the grid
+- [X] On the button click, render a hard coded `world` with elements into the grid

-- [ ] Hard code a 2D table
+### Taking Note of Elements
-- [ ] Write an algorithm to check the elements inside of the 2D world and update appropriately (add a UI component to begin updates such as a button?)
+- Write an algorithm to check the elements inside of the 2D world and update appropriately
+- [ ] Write a function to checks which elements exists in the squares at the bottom of the grid
+- [ ] Update the function to also check which element exists in the squares "above" the bottom squares of the grid
+- [ ] Expand the function so that it checks not only the second row up from the bottom, but every row from the bottom up

+### Updating the 2D-World / Grid
+- Begin to update each square of the grid based on which element currently exists within each square and the square above it
+- [ ] Will need to insert empty squares in the top row for each column where an element moves "down the column"

 # Bugs / Issues :